Mayakovsky/syncollage/README.md

     * Place the PNG image layers for each `change_group` inside their respective subfolders.
 Ensure that images intended to be part of an interactive group have more than one layer.
 Single-image groups will be treated as static.
     * The names of the image files within each group will determine their order for cycling.
+    * THe name of the background image needs to be base_image.png in order for the code to function properly.

 2.  **Generate `count_stackula.json`:**
     * Navigate to your Syncollage project directory in PowerShell.